-Few can make a living at making crafted gifts, yet there is a lot of talent out there that is seldom seen.
+Few make a living at crafting and crafted gifts, yet there is a lot of seldom seen talent out there.
 A successful artisan has difficulty keeping up with demand and faces the possibility of becoming a mass producer rather than the creative craft person that he or she wants to be.
 Artisans that show their work in stores, must cover the store’s markup (50%), their material cost and a decent profit.
 This often conflicts with what the public is willing to spend.
-There are people looking for quality, handmade and hand crafted gifts and, if you need ideas, look no further than your local craft show or retailers that cater to local artists.
+There are people looking for quality, handmade hand crafted gifts.
+If you need ideas, look no further than your local craft show or retailers that cater to local artists.

 If you are from Colorado or visiting here in the fall, there is a website that lists local craft shows with addresses.
 It is called Mile High on the Cheap.
 Look for Holiday Craft Shows in their menu.
-It is one of the best Colorado listings of craft shows that I’ve seen.
+It is one of the most thorough Colorado listing of craft shows that I’ve found.
 Now you don’t have any excuses for not finding Colorado-made, one-of-a-kind, hand crafted gifts.

-If you saw a crafter or artisan on my blog or remembered a photo of a hand crafted gift, describe it in the search button at the top of the BLOG (home) page or look for it under the category of Crafty Coloradans on the same page.
+If you remember a crafter or artisan from my blog or a photo of a hand crafted gift, describe it in the search button at the top of the Home page or look for it under the category of Crafty Coloradans.
 There should be a link to their website or Facebook page if they have one.

 How I Got Started Crocheting Again

 In 2010 I discovered amigurumi, the Japanese art of crocheting or knitting small animals and figures.
-I looked for patterns and my sister sent me some old ones that she had that we made when we were kids.
+I looked for patterns and my sister sent me some that we had made when we were kids.
 I like to design my own like the ladybug.
 Mostly I make lifelike animals from alligators to dinosaurs, and from butterflies to penguins.
 I try to keep them in the 3-4 inch size and pick animals that have an appealing look to them.
 I now have over 70 animal patterns and can’t seem to make them fast enough.
 You can see more samples by looking at the top banner of this website.
-The newest member of my little zoo is from a lion pattern I got on the internet designed by Sharon Ojala of Amigurumi to Go.
-I especially like the mane.
-It takes a lot of thread, but it is worth it for the overall look.
 If you do enough patterns, you find ways to incorporate pieces of the design into different animals.
-A popular one is the eagle, where I used a parot pattern and adapted it.
-I used the claw pattern from a chicken and invented my own tail feather and eyes.
+For example, I developed an eagle from a parrot pattern.
+I used the claws from a chicken pattern and invented my own tail feather and eyes.
 I may have changed the beak also.
 I do toys, aliens, a tuxedo bib, hats and small purses and bags.
 The small bags are popular for those who are into dolls.
 I am always looking for something new to try and you can find newer items on my BLOG under What I’m Crafting.
 If you just cannot resist, you can try your skills using some of my patterns here.
 When you consider that each leg, arm, head and body part is crocheted, stuffed and sewn individually, you can imagine how much time goes into these little critters.
-But the beauty is in seeing a little child with something that they can easily hold in their small hands.
+But it is fun seeing a child with something that they can easily hold in their small hands.